Energy strategies for New Zealand

 The Government is developing a vision for hydrogen in New Zealand, with a focus on green hydrogen, to assist it to explore the current and future economic opportunities for this gas.

 Green hydrogen has the potential to play a significant role in our energy system and could play an important role in decarbonising parts of our economy.

 The input of stakeholders in developing the vision is vital.
 There has been, and will continue to be, opportunities for stakeholders to participate and contribute to the work.

-We have incorporated these views into a Hydrogen Green Paper.
-We are now seeking feedback from the public and wider stakeholders about the challenges and opportunities of building a hydrogen economy in New Zealand, as part of our renewable energy strategy.
+Following the workshops, we incorporated these views into a Hydrogen Green Paper, which was released for public consultation.
+We sought feedback from the public and wider stakeholders about the challenges and opportunities of building a hydrogen economy in New Zealand, as part of our renewable energy strategy